FC Krystal Kherson: Original club

 The club was formed in 1961 at the Kherson Semiconductor Factory as Mayak (Lighthouse).
 The club replaced the previous city team of masters Spartak Kherson that represented Kherson since 1958.

 In 1963, the club was renamed as Stroitel (Budivelnyk).
 Due to reforms in Soviet football, the division where Stroitel played was demoted the third tier.

 In 1965, the club was renamed again as Lokomotyv.
 The very same year another Lokomotyv Kherson also played in the newly formed competitions among physical fitness clubs.
 In 1968, the Kherson club was promoted and for couple of seasons played at Class A until 1970 reform when it was admitted to the newly formed Soviet Second League (again as the third tier).

 In 1976, the club was renamed for the third time as Krystal.

 When Ukraine became independent, the club entered the Persha Liha.
 Unfortunately, the club was relegated to the Druha Liha where it competed until the club's administration dissolved the club in 2006 and for the first time since 1958 the city did not have own professional club.

 Second edition

 The club was revived and entered into Ukrainian Amateur competition (Fourth level) in 2011.
 After a five-year absence from the professional leagues Krystal Kherson applied for readmittance to the Professional Football League of Ukraine and was admitted.
 The club will compete in the Ukrainian Second League for the 2011–12 season.

-In 2017, the club was reorganized and started out again from afresh.
+In 2017, the club was reorganized and started out again from afresh as the city's club from the Amateurs.